 Is lock picking illegal?

-There is no greater question, nor deterrent, for those wishing to learn lock picking than the fear of breaking the law in the process.
+There is no greater question, nor deterrent, for those wishing to how to use a lock pick set than the fear of breaking the law in the process.

 And rightfully so.
 The very nature of lock picking is to subtly bypass locks.
 So questioning its legality is totally understandable.

 Let's dive a little deeper into what makes them legal in some states and what special rules we need to follow in others.

 Or if you are just looking for your local laws, just jump down a little further and check out our interactive map of United States Lock Picking Laws.